Frederick D. Losey: Early life and education

-Losey was born in Conesus, New York, the son of Elizabeth Frances (née Knapp) and Jesse Bradford Losey, a doctor who was a calvary surgeon during the Civil War.
+Losey was born in Conesus, New York, the son of Elizabeth Frances (née Knapp) and Jesse Bradford Losey, a doctor who was a cavalry surgeon during the American Civil War.

-He attended the University of Rochester, graduating with honors in 1891.
+Losey attended the University of Rochester, graduating with honors in 1891.
 There, he was a member of the Fraternity of Delta Psi (St. Anthony Hall) and Phi Beta Kappa.
 He was also president of this class.
 He then took classes at the National School of Oratory in Philadelphia.
 He then attended Harvard University, receiving a Master of Arts degree in English, graduating in 1899.
 This was followed by another year of advanced study at Harvard.

 In 1926, he received an honorary Ph.D. from Syracuse University.

 Career

 Elocutionist

 In 1888, Losey began his career as an elocutionist, impersonator, and character actor who interpreted the classics for general audiences.
 During this period, his performances included poetry and short stories such as "Spellin' Down the Master" by Edward Eggleston, "A Man's a Man for A' That" by Robert Burns paired with "A Man's A Man For A' That" by Charles Mackay, and "The Defense of the Bride" by Anna Katherine Greene.
 He also performed the chariot race from the novel Ben-Hur and Oliver Twist by Charles Dickens, which was divided into acts.